-This afternoon the girls and I made our own lemonade after school, as I happened to have some extra lemons that needed using up.
+This afternoon the kids and I made our own lemonade after school, as I happened to have some extra lemons that needed using up.

 Yes I know it’s December, but lemonade doesn’t have to be the preserve of hot summer days.

 I actually think all that vitamin C makes it a very sensible winter drink.

 You don’t need much and it couldn’t be easier to make, especially if you’ve got children around who love to squeeze the lemons for you.